Previous topic

 screenshot = visual.BufferImageStim(myWin, stim=stimList)

-# render to screen (fast):
+# render to screen (very fast, except for the first draw):

 while <conditions>:

-screenshot.draw() # fast; can vary .ori, ._position, .opacity
+screenshot.draw() # fast; can vary .ori, .pos, .opacity

 other_stuff.draw() # dynamic